apmckelvey/Boat-Man-Shooters/ReadME.md

 1. Go to the repository's Actions tab: [https://github.com/apmckelvey/boat-man-shooters/actions](https://github.com/apmckelvey/boat-man-shooters/actions)

-2. In the left sidebar, select the workflow named Build Boat Man Shooters (Nuitka).
+2. In the left sidebar, select the workflow named `Build App With Nuitka`.

 3. You will see a list of past workflow runs.
 Look for the most recent successful run (marked with a green checkmark).

 4. Click on that run to open its details.

-5. Scroll down to the Artifacts section at the bottom of the page.
+5. Scroll down to the `Artifacts` section at the bottom of the page.

 6. Download the artifact that matches your operating system: